An extended Gauss-Newton method for full waveform inversion: Introduction

-During the last decades, different algorithms have been proposed to improve the performance of waveform inversion.
-In what follows we review some of them that are more relevant to the method of this paper.
-In the so called extended methods, a set of parameters are artificially added to the optimization problem.
-The role of these parameters is to fit the data even with erroneous velocity models.
-These artificial parameters are then penalized while updating the velocity model such that we arrive at the original problem at the convergence point \citep{Symes_2008_MVA}.
-Two popular extension approaches are model extension and source extension.
+Several algorithms have been proposed in recent decades to improve the performance of FWI.
+In this paper, we will look at some relevant methods that aim to address the shortcomings of traditional approaches.
+One method is to expand the optimization problem by introducing artificial parameters.
+These parameters are penalized during the velocity model update, ensuring that the original problem is reached at the convergence point \citep{Symes_2008_MVA}.
+Model extension and source extension are two popular approaches to extension.

-The model extension methods are mainly based on the principal of decomposing the model into the short-wavelength (perturbation) and long-wavelength (background) components. \citet{Symes_1994_IRSb} used separate perturbation models for each source, hence extending the model along the surface offset or source coordinate.
-Similarly, the model can be extended along the subsurface offset, the distance between two subsurface points corresponding to the incident and reflected wavefields in the extended Born equation \citep{Claerbout_1985_IEI,Rickett_2002_OAC}.
-In the case of an accurate velocity model, the events in the forward-propagated source wavefields and backward- propagated receiver wavefields will be in phase and cross- correlation of them gives a correct model update at zero lag; otherwise, the optimum cross-correlation occurs at nonzero lags due to phase mismatches.
-This time-lag coordinate is introduced by the subsurface offset. \citet{Sava_2003_ADC} performed the extension along scattering angle axis, which is also connected to the subsurface offset, and \citet{Biondi_2014_SIF} applied the extension directly along the time-lag axis.
+FWI based on model extension works by splitting the model into short-wavelength (perturbation) and long-wavelength (background) components. \citet{Symes_1994_IRSb}, for example, employed separate perturbation models for each source, extending the model along the surface offset or source coordinate.
+Similarly, the model can be extended along the subsurface offset, which corresponds to the distance between two subsurface points in the extended Born equation related to the incident and reflected wavefields \citep{Claerbout_1985_IEI,Rickett_2002_OAC}.
+It is also possible to extend along the scattering angle axis \citep{Sava_2003_ADC} or the time-lag axis \citep{Biondi_2014_SIF}.
+Compared to the standard FWI, these methods are more robust but their computational and memory costs can be high due to the increased dimensionality of the problem \citep{Biondi_2014_SIF}.

-The source extension methods fit the data by relaxing the physics of the wave equation.
-In this case, besides the model parameters, the optimization is also performed over the source extension term \citep{Huang_2018_VSE} or the extended wavefield \citep{VanLeeuwen_2013_MLM}; and the algorithm is forced to penalize the source extension term while updating the velocity \citep[and the Lagrange multipliers,][]{Aghamiry_2019_IWR} such that the physics is satisfied at the convergence point.